fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_install.contents.rst

 The first step for that is downloading the `PyDev certificate <pydev_certificate.cer>`_.

-The second step is discovering the java being used in Eclipse: go to **Help > About > Installation details and look for 'java.home'**
+The second step is discovering the Java being used in Eclipse: go to **Help > About > Installation details and look for 'java.home'**

 Then to actually import it, in the command line, go to the Eclipse